prysmaticlabs/prysm/contracts/README.md

 # Prysmatic Labs Contract Page

-This page serves as a main reference for Prysmatic Labs' smart contracts implementation for ethereum 2.0.
+This page serves as a main reference for Prysmatic Labs' smart contracts implementation for Ethereum Serenity.

 ## Table of Contents